dw943893/baseball_predictor/README.md

-Based on these findings, I recommend adding the following lesser-known hitters who have been above average in the aforementioned offensive categories (runs batted in (RBI), hits, walks, and homeruns) in at least one season since 2017.
+Based on these findings, I recommend adding the following lesser-known hitters who's average numbers in the aforementioned offensive categories (runs batted in (RBI), hits, walks, and homeruns) over the past five seasons have been better than the league average.
 I categorized a player as "lesser-known" based on my subjective domain knowledge as a MLB baseball fan.

 - Ryan McMahon (Rockies) (Best season from 2017- 2021: 2021, RBI: 86, hits: 134, walks: 59, HR: 23)
 - Yoan Moncada (White Sox) (Best season from 2017- 2021: 2019, RBI: 79, hits: 161, walks: 40, HR: 25)
 - Travis Shaw (Red Sox) (Best season from 2017- 2021: 2017, RBI 101, hits: 147, walks: 60, HR: 31)

-And adding the following lesser-known starting pitchers who have had better than average ERAs in at least one season since 2017:
+And adding the following lesser-known starting pitchers who's average ERAs over the past five seasons have been better than the league average:

 - Cal Quantrill (Guardians) (Best season from 2017- 2021: 2021, ERA: 2.89)
 - Logan Webb (Giants) (Best season from 2017- 2021: 2021, ERA: 3.03 )